 - 1. The investments must be distributed by property, type of use, age, building structure and location. - The investments must be spread across at least 10 properties.
-Estates built on the same construction standards and adjoining plots of land are considered to be single properties.
+Estates built on the same construction standards and adjoining plots of land are considered to be single properties. - 3.
+The fair value of a property may not exceed 25% of the fund assets. - 4.
+In implementation of the investment policy pursuant to section 8, the fund management company must also observe the following investment restrictions in relation to the fund assets: - a) Building land, including buildings for demolition and construction in progress (pursuant to section 8.2 a) vi. and vii.), up to a maximum of 30%, whereby the proportion of building land without a legally binding building permit (pursuant to section 8.2 a) vii.) may not exceed 10%;

-- 3. The fair value of a property may not exceed 25% of the fund assets. - 4.
-In implementation of the investment policy pursuant to section 8, the fund management company must also observe the following investment restrictions in relation to the fund assets: - a) Building land, including buildings for demolition and construction in progress (pursuant to section 8.2 a) vi. and vii.), up to a maximum of 30%, whereby the proportion of building land without a legally binding building permit (pursuant to section 8.2 a) vii.) may not exceed 10%; - b) Properties with building rights, up to a maximum of 30%; - c) Mortgage notes and other contractual mortgage liens, up to a maximum of 10%; - d) Units in other real estate funds and real estate investment companies, up to a maximum of 25%; - e) Special-purpose buildings pursuant to section 8.2 a) iv., up to a maximum of 20%; - f) The investments under a and b above may not exceed 40% in total; - g) Residential buildings, i.e. properties used for residential purposes (apartments, student apartments, micro-living, hotels, retirement and nursing homes, etc.), may not exceed 50%.
+- b) Properties with building rights, up to a maximum of 30%; - c) Mortgage notes and other contractual mortgage liens, up to a maximum of 10%; - d) Units in other real estate funds and real estate investment companies, up to a maximum of 25%; - e) The investments under a and b above may not exceed 40% in total; - f) Residential buildings, i.e. properties used for residential purposes (apartments, student apartments, micro-living, hotels, retirement and nursing homes, etc.), may not exceed 50%.